Print Restaurant Complaints Reading Comprehension with Third Grade Work

 1 When you go out to eat, you want everything to be perfect.
 But sometimes a meal out is a huge disappointment.
 What should you do?
 One of the best things to do is politely let the restaurant know that you are unhappy with your meal.

-3 It is okay to complain about food that you are served, even though many people will eat the meal anyway.
+3 It is okay to complain about food that you are served, even though you may eat the meal anyway.
 You are paying for the meal.
 You should enjoy it.
 If you don't, you should let the restaurant know.

 4 There are two things to remember when complaining about a meal.
 Always be polite, no matter how unhappy you are.
 Rude people are rarely listened to.
 The second is to complain when the meal comes, not after you have eaten it.
 How can you tell a server that you didn't like the meal if you already ate all of it?